gusevaleksei/observium-asterisk-poller/README.md

 ## observium-asterisk-poller
-Observium poller for asterisk metrics and overview page widget
+Observium poller for asterisk metrics and overview page widget (add Astrisk as device and work without unix agent)

 ### Installation